okrg/studio-shed/wp-content/plugins/optinmonster/readme.txt

 = Who should use OptinMonster Popups? =

-OptinMonster popups are perfect for business owners, bloggers, eCommerce sites, designers, developers, marketing agencies, and basically everyone else.
+OptinMonster is perfect for business owners, bloggers, eCommerce sites, designers, developers, marketing agencies, and anyone who wants to grow their lists, leads and sales.

-If you want to create a custom WordPress popup, then you need to use OptinMonster drag & drop popup form builder.

-Popular OptinMonster use-cases include: growing your email list, improve lead generation, increase sales conversion, reduce cart abandonment, show targeted offers, and get more pageviews.
+You can use OptinMonster's popup maker to grow your email list, improve lead generation, increase sales conversion, reduce cart abandonment, show targeted offers, and get more pageviews.

 = Do I need to have coding skills to use OptinMonster popups? =

 Absolutely not.
-You can create and manage popups without any coding knowledge (100% drag and drop popup maker).
-OptinMonster is the most user friendly popup plugin in the market.
+You can create and manage camapigns without any coding knowledge with our drag and drop popup maker.

 = What type of WordPress popups can I build with OptinMonster? =

-OptinMonster is the most powerful popup builder in the market.
-Here are just some types of popup you can create:
+Here are just some types of campaigns you can create:

-* Email Opt-in Popup
+* Email Opt-in Pop-up
-* Exit Popup
+* Exit Pop-up
-* Announcement Popup
+* Announcement Pop-up
-* Spin a Wheel Popup
+* Spin a Wheel Pop-up
-* Slide-in Popup
+* Slide-in Pop-up
-* Fullscreen Popup (aka Welcome Mats)
+* Fullscreen Pop-up (aka Welcome Mats)
-* Video Popup
+* Video Pop-up
-* Contact Form Popup
+* Contact Form Pop-up
-* Quiz Popup
+* Quiz Pop-up
-* Disclaimer Popup
+* Disclaimer Pop-up
-* WooCommerce Popup
+* WooCommerce Pop-up
-* Upsell Popup
+* Upsell Pop-up
-* Cross Sell Popup
+* Cross Sell Pop-up
-* Coupon Popup
+* Coupon Pop-up
-* Sales Popup
+* Sales Pop-up
-* Custom lightbox popup
+* Custom lightbox pop-up
-* Survey Popup
+* Survey Pop-up
-* Newsletter Popup
+* Newsletter Pop-up
-* Popup on Click of Button or Image
+* Pop-up on Click of Button or Image
-* Facebook popup
+* Facebook pop-up
-* YouTube popup
+* YouTube pop-up
-* Login Popup
+* Login Pop-up
-* Registration Popup
+* Registration Pop-up
-* Lead Generation Popup
+* Lead Generation Pop-up

 ... and a whole lot more.
 Basically, you can use our drag & drop popup builder to create any type of custom popup that you need.

 = Can I integrate OptinMonster popups with my CRM or Email Marketing Service? =

-Yes, OptinMonster popups offer seamless integration with over 2000+ popular <a href="https://www.wpbeginner.com/showcase/best-email-marketing-services/">email marketing</a> and <a href="https://www.wpbeginner.com/showcase/best-crm-software-for-small-businesses-compared/">CRM software</a>.
+Yes, OptinMonster offers seamless integration with over 2000+ popular <a href="https://www.wpbeginner.com/showcase/best-email-marketing-services/">email marketing</a> and <a href="https://www.wpbeginner.com/showcase/best-crm-software-for-small-businesses-compared/">CRM software</a>.

-You can easily send data from your popup form to your favorite CRM, email newsletter, and other marketing platforms.
+You can easily send data from your campaign to your favorite CRM, email newsletter, and other marketing platforms.

 Here is a list of our popular marketing integrations:

-* MailChimp popup forms
+* MailChimp pop-up forms
-* AWeber popup forms
+* AWeber pop-up forms
-* Constant Contact popup forms
+* Constant Contact pop-up forms
-* ActiveCampagin popup forms
+* ActiveCampagin pop-up forms
-* ConvertKit popup forms
+* ConvertKit pop-up forms
-* HubSpot popup forms
+* HubSpot pop-up forms
-* Campaign Monitor popup forms
+* Campaign Monitor pop-up forms
-* GetResponse popup forms
+* GetResponse pop-up forms
-* SendinBlue popup forms
+* SendinBlue pop-up forms
-* Infusionsoft (Keap) popup forms
+* Infusionsoft (Keap) pop-up forms
-* Salesforce Pardot popup forms
+* Salesforce Pardot pop-up forms
-* Drip popup forms
+* Drip pop-up forms
-* Marketo popup forms
+* Marketo pop-up forms
-* MailerLite popup forms
+* MailerLite pop-pup forms
-* Klaviyo popup forms
+* Klaviyo pop-up forms
-* Eloqua (oracle) popup forms
+* Eloqua (oracle) pop-up forms
-* ManyChat messenger popup
+* ManyChat messenger pop-up

 and dozens of other <a href="https://optinmonster.com/integrations/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme">email marketing integrations</a>.